MoTech57/Active-Directory-Monitoring-Lab/README.md

-<h1>Wi-Fi Security Lab: WPA2 Cracking</h1>
+<h1>Staying Anonymous with ProxyChains</h1>

 <h2>Description</h2>
-This project demonstrates a controlled Wi-Fi security lab where I captured and cracked a WPA2 password using Linux, Kali VM, and Raspberry Pi.
-The process involved packet capture, WPA2 handshake analysis, and a dictionary-based attack with aircrack-ng, successfully revealing the test password “test123!”.
-The lab highlights how WPA2 remains vulnerable to weak passwords and reinforces the importance of strong passphrases and migration to WPA3.
+This lab demonstrates how to enhance anonymity and security while performing network reconnaissance by leveraging ProxyChains with a SOCKS5 Tor proxy.
+The setup routes all traffic through the Tor network, ensuring that scans and connections are obfuscated from the target system.
+Using tools like Nmap in combination with ProxyChains highlights how penetration testers and ethical hackers can conduct stealthier assessments while maintaining privacy.
+The project covers configuration of ProxyChains, integration with Tor, and practical use cases such as anonymized port scanning and service enumeration.
 <br />

 <h2>Languages and Utilities Used</h2>

+- <b>ProxyChains</b>
+- <b>Tor (SOCKS5 proxy)</b>
+- <b>Nmap</b>
-- <b>Bash/Shell scripting</b>
+- <b>Netcat</b>
-- <b>Linux networking utilities</b>
+- <b>Linux networking utilities (ping, curl, etc.)</b>
-- <b>Wireshark</b>
-- <b>SSH</b>

 <h2>Environments Used </h2>

 - <b>Fedora Linux</b>
-- <b>Kali Linux (VM)</b>
-- <b>Raspberry Pi (Raspberry Pi OS)</b>
-- <b>Lab Router</b>
+- <b>Tor Network</b>

-<h2>Attack Workflow:</h2>
+- <b>Virtualized Lab Environment (VMware/VirtualBox)</b>

+<h2>Workflow:</h2>

 <p align="center">
 Lab network created with spare router + Raspberry Pi 4 Password: test123!: <br/>